-That’s a conservative estimate of the 30-year opportunity cost of having family PPO1 coverage instead of a high deductible health plan (HDHP).
-Allow me to explain.
-According to the Kaiser Family Foundation (“Kaiser”), the average annual family premium for a HDHP is $1,900 cheaper than a preferred provider plan (and has averaged $2,000 over the last seven years).
+According to the Kaiser Family Foundation (“Kaiser”), the average annual family premium for an HDHP is $1,900 cheaper than a preferred provider plan (and has averaged $2,000 over the last seven years).
 Assuming a 3% real return per year invested over 30 years, and that half the $1,900 premium difference is invested each year, you get $45,000.
-The savings are worth framing next to the $5,200 in out-of-pocket healthcare costs a typical 65-year-old could expect to pay this year according to a great new study from Vanguard and Mercer.
+The compounded savings are worth framing next to the $5,200 in out-of-pocket healthcare costs28-9 years worth of out-of-pocket costs in retirement a typical 65-year-old could expect to pay this year3according to a great new study from Vanguard and Mercer.

 - Even with higher cost-sharing, the bronze plans show total savings of 2%, or $600, assuming a family hits their out-of-pocket maximum, something only 5% of those with single coverage due in a typical plan.

 Those who tout the need for near first-dollar coverage, or rich plans, often say HDHPs lead to avoided care.
-A previous post I wrote discussed whether HDHPs were good or bad.
+A previous post discussed the pros and cons of higher deductibles.
 Skeptics forget that premium dollars are fixed and are gone once paid.
 Like diamonds, premiums are forever.
 Premium differences and HSA contributions tilt the game toward HDHPs.
-Places like Harvard have set up HDHPs to be the clear winners for over 90% of employees.
+Token high achieving institutions like Harvard have set up HDHPs to be the clear winners for over 90% of employees.

-Richer plan designs with low-cost sharing tend to benefit doctors, insurance companies, consultants, brokers, politicians, hospitals, and some users within a fairly narrow band of utilization, with high out-of-network claims or on specialty medications.
-They may encourage too much utilization too.
-It carries a cost, especially when money can be invested long-term in a tax-advantaged HSA.
-To drive waste out of the system, to give consumers skin in the game, help boost shopping for care, and reduce healthcare as a percentage of GDP in the United States, HDHPs and HSAs will only grow.
+Richer plan designs with low-cost sharing tend to benefit insurance companies, consultants, brokers, politicians, hospitals, and some users within a fairly narrow band of utilization, with high out-of-network claims, or on specialty medications.
+They may encourage too much utilization as well.
+It carries a cost, especially when money can be invested long-term in a triple tax-advantaged HSA.
+To drive waste out of the system, to give consumers skin in the game, to help boost shopping for care, and to reduce healthcare as a percentage of GDP in the United States, HDHPs and HSAs will grow.